-To link to a specific URL, enter the URL you want the image to link to in the text box that appears.
+Press the arrow icon, or the return or enter key on your keyboard, to save the link.
 If you click the downward arrow next to that box, you can choose whether or not to have the link open in a new tab.

 From left to right, these are:

-- Zoom: You can zoom in on your image up to 300% and click and drag to control which part of the image is zoomed in.
+- Zoom: Zoom in on your image up to 300% and click and drag to control which part of the image is zoomed in.

-- Aspect Ratio: Crop the image to specific ratios of an image’s width to its height.
+- Aspect Ratio: Crop the image to specific ratios of an image’s width and height.
 Available options are:

 - Landscape: 16:10, 16:9, 4:3, 3:2